 Tibet is at the longitude of 78”25-99 and latitude of 26”44-3622.
 Tibet lies on a plateau at an average elevation of 4,000m or 13,000 feet from the sea level and covers an area of 2.5 million square kilometers.
-The vast majority of Tibet is made up of the Qinghai-Tibet Plateau, it merges to the north with central China, to the east with Yunan Province, the south east with Sichuan Province, to the west with India and the southern side is bounded with the Himalayas and Nepal.
+The vast majority of Tibet is made up of the Qinghai-Tibet Plateau, it merges to the north with central China, to the east with Yunan Province, the southeast with Sichuan Province, to the west with India and the southern side is bounded with the Himalayas and Nepal.

-The Mountains dominate Tibet, the ranges of Kunlun, Karakoram, Tanggula, Grangdise, Nyainqetanglha and the Himalayas march from west to east, while the Hengdoun range marches for south to north.
+The Mountains dominate Tibet, the ranges of Kunlun, Karakoram, Tanggula, Grangdise, Nyainqetanglha and the Himalayas march from west to east, while the Hengdoun range marches for the south to north.
 Of the 14 mountains in the world above 8000m, Tibet is home to five of them, Mount Everest being the highest of all standing at a massive 8844.43meters.
-At a lower altitude but just as impressive in mount Kaliash, the holy mountain and focal point of many pilgrimages’ for Buddhist and Hindus.
+At a lower altitude but just as impressive in mount Kailash, the holy mountain and focal point of many pilgrimages’ for Buddhist and Hindus.

-Tibet is comprised of three provinces of Amdo, Kham and U- Tsang.
+Tibet is comprised of three provinces of Amdo, Kham, and U- Tsang.